katcipis/sophia/notes/xp-explained.md

 just the future...and not just right now.

+### Flow

+Everything must happens on a flow of continuous value being delivered.
+Practices like continuous delivery matches this well.
+Everything must be developed on small increments that go end to end.
+Avoid big bang deployments/deliveries.
+Value is added on a continuous flow.

 ## Executive support required

 A change like XP requires executive support.
 After talking about theory of restrictions Kent talks